 Papineau is remembered on the Menin Gate in Ypres, Belgium.
 Upon Belgium’s Menin Gate in Ypres Papineau’s name is first among the over 600 Patricia’s who have no known grave.
 They are alongside the names of 55,000 Commonwealth soldiers, including 6900 Canadians.
 In total, 19,666 Canadians were lost in the First World War and are “known unto God” in Kipling’s immortal phrase.

-To learn more about Major Papineau’s life, check out his biography.
+Read about Major Papineau’s life, and check out his biography.